schmouk/PyRandLib/README.md

 Latest version of **PyRandLib** is version **2.2**, released by October 2025.
 * It provides implementations dedicated to different versions of Python: 3.6 (the original version of the library), 3.9, 3.10, 3.11, 3.12, 3.13 and 3.14.
-* Time performances of every PRNG and for each version of Python (starting at 3.9) have been evaluated and are provided in a table below - see section *CPU Performances*.
+* Time performances of every PRNG and for each version of Python (starting at 3.9) have been evaluated and are provided in tables below - see section *CPU Performances*.
 * Furthermore, starting from release 2.1 **PyRandLib** is **fully validated**.
 PyTest and PyTest-cov are now used to unit-test the code with a full 100% code coverage.

 ### Why not Mersenne twister?

-The Mersenne twister PRNG proposed by Matsumoto and Nishimura - see [5] - is the most widely used one.
+The Mersenne twister PRNG proposed by Matsumoto and Nishimura - see [5] - is the most widely used PRNG.
 The Random class of module random in Python implements this PRNG.
 It is also implemented in C++ and Java standard libraries for instance.

 It offers a very good period (2^19937, i.e. about 4.3e6001).
 Unfortunately, this PRNG is a little bit long to compute (up to 3 times than LCGs, 60% more than LFibs and a little bit less than MRGs, see below  at section 'Architecture overview').
 Moreover, it fails four of the hardest TestU01 tests.
 You can still use it as your preferred PRNG but **PyRandLib** implements many other PRNGs that are either far faster or far better in terms of generated pseudo-randomness than the Mersenne twister PRNG.